ssegrubdivad/CodeCRISPR/README.md

 **With CodeCRISPR:**
 - Claude inspects file once (builds a map)
 - Subsequent changes use the map (minimal tokens)
-- Only changed content is transmitted
+- Only changed content is transmitted (minimal tokens)
 - Multiple operations = Single inspection + efficient updates

 ### The "Inspect Once, Edit Many" Pattern